“Beyond

 on mountain-bikes and hybrid-bikes – in other words, rarely do you have to be

-Roads in the UK tend to have a reasonably consistent
+Roads in the UK have a large range of ascent verses

 Below is a chart for cycle rides between 10 and